Led by Antonia Beh, who

 Q: Am I too old/out of shape for this series?
 Alternatively, am I too young/experienced at yoga to learn more?

 A: No!
-This series is perfect for everyone, and we will all support you wherever you are in your life journey and yoga journey.
+This series is perfect for everyone that can get up and down from their yoga mat, and we will all support you wherever you are in your life journey and yoga journey.
 The whole group will develop better connection and understanding of yoga as we learn how to adapt the poses for everyone.

 Q: If I already have a membership, can I still sign up?